raspberrypilearning/clone-wars/en/step_3.md

 --- task ---

-When the game is started, the `Lightning` sprite should be hidden until the spaceship fires its laser cannons, so add this code to the `Lightning` sprite:
+When the game starts, the `Lightning` sprite should be hidden until the spaceship fires its laser cannons.

+Add this code to the `Lightning` sprite:

 ![lightning sprite](images/lightning-sprite.png)